samuelemusiani/imaginet/README.md

 you can use a switch configured as a hub.
 The switch will forward all the traffic to all the ports, so you can analyze the traffic from all the devices connected by looking only at one of them.

+## Life of a

+Every device have a different life cycle.
+Unlike something like GNS3, ImagiNet DOES NOT save the state of the devices.
+This means that every time you start a device it will start from scratch.
+So be really careful when you are stopping a device.
+If you need to save a particular configuration, write the commands somewhere safe.

+### Namespace

+Namespaces are alive as long as at least one process is running inside them.
+When you start a namespace, it will start a shell inside it.
+If you execute a command inside the namespace, the command will keep the namespace alive.

+The namespace will be stopped once every process inside it is stopped.

+### Switch

+Switches are alive as long as the process is running.
+When you start a switch, it will start the process in the background that will keep the switch alive.

+If you enter the switch and type `shutdown`, the switch will be stopped.

+### Cable

+If a cable have wirefilter is able to stay "alive" even if both ends are disconnected.
+If wirefilter is not set, the cable will be stopped when one of the ends is disconnected.

 ## Troubleshooting